BabylonJS/Documentation/content/How_To/camera/Layermasks_and_Multi-Cam_Textures.md

+---
+title: Layer Masks and Multi-Cam Textures
+image:
+description: Learn how to assign different objects to different layer masks.
+keywords: welcome, babylon.js, diving deeper, layer masks, multi-cam
+further-reading:
+video-overview:
+video-content:
+---

 # How To Use Layermasks and Multi-Camera Textures

-# Different meshes for multiple cameras using Layermasks
+## Different meshes for multiple cameras using Layermasks

 A `layerMask` is a number assigned to each mesh and camera.
 It is used at the bit level to indicate whether lights and cameras should shine-upon or show the mesh.
 The default value, 0x0FFFFFFF, will cause the mesh to be illuminated and shown by any stock light and camera.